branvu/dbzCode18/README.md

  * Users can now use annotations to register/disable their Op Modes.
  * Changes in the Android SDK, JDK and build tool requirements (minsdk=19, java 1.7, build tools 23.0.3).
  * Standardized units in analog input.
- * Cleaned up code for existing analog sensor classes.
+ * Cleaned up code for existing analog colorSensor classes.
  * setChannelMode and getChannelMode were REMOVED from the DcMotorController class.
 This is important - we no longer set the motor modes through the motor controller.
  * setMode and getMode were added to the DcMotor class.
  * ContinuousRotationServo class has been added to the FTC SDK.